-Everything we know about Project Scorpio so far [Last updated April 6th]
+Everything we know about Xbox One X/ Project Scorpio so far [Last updated June 11th]

 In the on-going battle for home console supremacy, Microsoft’s Project Scorpio has loomed large in recent months.
 Despite being discussed at length, details about the Scorpio are still curiously thin on the ground, despite its release date now mere months away.

 We’ll be updating this post as and when more information is released or credible rumours emerge, so you won’t need to go anywhere else to get the full low down on the Scorpio.

 Here’s a full FAQ breakdown covering everything we know about the Scorpio: